yas-sim/openvino-model-server-wrapper/README.md

 Also, the project provides an automation Python script to generate OVMS model repository in a single line of command.
 Users can generate a model repository for OVMS by just  preparing a directory which contains multiple OpenVINO IR models, and running the script.

 This wrapper API needs 'tensorflow' and 'tensorflow-serving-api' to run.
 For the users those don't want to install those big libraries, **this project provides an alternative solution**.
-User can generate Google protocol buffer handler codes which requires to send gRPC request and use it instead of installing full-blown tensorflow and tensorflow-serving-api.
+User can use generated gRPC handler code that is included in this project instead of installing TensorFlow and TensorFlow-serving-API.
+This alternative solution allows user to submit inference request to OVMS from non-IA client devices very easily.

 ## Sample client inference code
 ```python